 Great PCB design software doesn’t just let you set design rules and routing directives, it gives you flexibility in how these rules appear in your schematic and layout, customizing routing constraints and directives for your specific application.
 When you work in a unified design environment, directives defined in the schematic translate easily into the board layout.
 If your PCB editor software has these features built-in your routing experience will be quick and easy.

 Piecemeal Software Installations Leave Important Functions Out

 Some PCB design software packages like to masquerade as complete packages.
 But in reality, features are separated into different programs or need to be bought as add-ons.
 This lack of integration doesn’t just sap your productivity, it also costs you money every time you need to buy an add-on feature.
 You’ll want to ensure that your PCB editor retains the options you need for your circuit layouts.

-Your PCB software should let you set layout rules by adding relevant parameters as part of an object's properties.
+Your PCB design software should let you set layout rules by adding relevant parameters as part of an object's properties.
 Piecemeal software won’t let you add this information in either schematic or layout, and you should consider yourself lucky if directives transfer properly between layout and schematic.
-PCB files and options should be there to ensure that your work gets to transfer seamlessly.
+Printed Circuit Board files and options should be there to ensure that your work gets to transfer seamlessly.

 Realizing Where the Pain Comes From

 When you purchase a PCB design software package, it should actually be an integrated package.
 No one wants to get halfway through their design just to find out that they don’t have all the tools they need to finish the job properly.
 Certain piecemeal design rules packages do not even include differential pair routing features.
 This is a simple requirement for designing any board, especially if you intend to prevent crosstalk and suppress EMI.